ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

    use of anonymizing proxies in the upload flow, as described in
    {{anon-proxy}}.
 1. Differential privacy ({{dp}}) can help mitigate Sybil attacks to some extent.

+## Batch-selection Attacks {#batch-selection}

+Depending on the batch mode, the privacy of an individual Client may be infringed upon by selection of the batch.
+For example, in the leader-selected batch mode, the Leader is free to select the reports that compose a given batch almost arbitrarily; a malicious Leader might choose a batch composed of reports arriving from a single client.
+The aggregate derived from this batch might then reveal information about that Client.

+The mitigations for this attack are similar to those used for Sybil attacks ({{sybil}}):

+1. Implementing Client authentication, as described in {{client-auth}}, and having each aggregator verify that each batch contains reports from a suitable number of distinct clients.
+1. Disassociating each report from the Client which generated it, via the use of anonymizing proxies ({{anon-proxy}}) or similar techniques.
+1. Differential privacy ({{dp}}) can help mitigate the impact of this attack.
+1. Deployment-specific mitigations may also be possible: for example, if every Client is sending reports at a given rate, it may be possible for aggregators to bound the accepted age of reports such that the number of aggregatable reports from a given Client is small enough to effectively mitigate this attack.

 ## Client Authentication {#client-auth}